ejholmes/metaforce-demo/README.md

 ## Retrieving
-To retrieve the content you just deployed to the 'retrieve' directory, run:
+To retrieve the content you just deployed to the 'retrieved' directory, run:

 ```bash
 $ rake metaforce:retrieve